 LIMITATION OF ACTIONS

-Causes of actions are not enforceable in perpetuity, they must be enforced within the duration prescribed law failing which they become statute barred.
+Causes of actions are not enforceable in perpetuity, they must be enforced within the duration prescribed by law failing which they become statute barred.

 The Limitations of Actions Act5 prescribes the duration within which causes of action must be enforced in Kenya.

-The purpose of the Limitation of Actions Act in fixing the duration is to facilitate the administration of justice ensuring that cases are heard as and when they occur.
+The purpose of the Limitation of Actions Act in fixing the duration is to facilitate the administration of justice by ensuring that cases are heard as and when they occur.
 The duration also ensures that cases are decided on the best available evidence.
 It also ensures that the hearing of cases is spread out.

 When does time start running?

 As a general rule it starts running from the date a cause of action arises e.g the date of a breach of contract or the date when the accident occurred.
 However, the running of time may be postponed in certain circumstances:

 a)When the prospective defendant is the president or is exercising the functions of the office of the president, time starts running when he ceases to hold office or stops exercising the functions or dies, whichever comes first.

 b) If the prospective defendant or plaintiff is an infant/ minor, time starts running when he attains the age of majority (18 years) or dies, whichever comes first